4uffin/template/README.md

 ## **Used By**

 A list of projects and companies using this tool.
-Add your project to the list by opening a pull request\!
+Add your project to the list by opening a pull request!

 ## **Showcase**

 A list of projects and companies using this tool.
-Add your project to the list by opening a pull request\!
+Add your project to the list by opening a pull request!

 * [Project A](https://www.google.com/search?q=https://github.com/USERNAME/REPO)
 * [Project B](https://www.google.com/search?q=https://github.com/USERNAME/REPO)